-In 2009, the four Nordic countries implemented a common model for settlement of imbalances, a socalled one-and-a-half price settlement, in order to harmonise rules and regulations.
+In 2009, the four Nordic countries implemented a common model for settlement of imbalances, a socalled one-and-a-half price settlement, to harmonise rules and regulations.
 According to this model, the consumption balance is settled according to a single price, which is based on the marginal price of the activated mFRR balancing energy.
 The production balance is, however, settled according to two different prices, the Day-ahead clearing price or the marginal price of the activated mFRR balancing energy, depending on whether the imbalance contributes to reducing or increasing the net system imbalance, respectively.
+However, the Nordic TSOs have proposed to move to a single imbalance price model in Q4 2021.
+In this context, the Nordic TSOs are expected to submit a proposal for a methodology for the introduction of the single imbalance price by the end of 2020.
+The Nordic TSOs have also collectively announced that they expect to change from current 60 minutes imbalance settlement period to a 15 minutes imbalance settlement period by Q2 2023.

-In recent years, NVE has in cooperation with the Swedish regulator EI (Energimarknadsinspektionen) and the Finnish regulator EV (Energiavirasto), worked with the TSOs to prepare for a common Nordic Balance Settlement (NBS) through a joint company.
+In recent years, NVE-RME has in cooperation with the Swedish (EI) and Finnish (EV) NRAs, worked with the TSOs to prepare for a common Nordic Balance Settlement (NBS) through a joint company ("eSett").
 The NBS, which is an important step towards harmonised Nordic end-user markets, was successfully implemented in May 2017.
-The Danish TSO, Energinet, joined the NBS in 2018.
+The Danish TSO, Energinet, joined the NBS in 2018 and the handover of settlement operations from Energinet to eSett is expected to take place in Q1 2021.